census-recensement/portal/about_en.md

 ## Data discovery and access

-In addition to searching the content in this proof-of-concept portal, you may download the full database (link to Borealis).
+In addition to searching the content in this discovery portal, you may [download the full database](https://doi.org/10.5683/SP3/J1NJYK).
 The database has been released under a CC-BY license.

 Please note that the CCDDP portal is a metadata catalogue that provides links to the data custodian’s copy of the item.
 As such, links in the inventory will break from time to time.
 Please contact us at census@scholarsportal.info to report broken links or if you have any questions.